garrandall/popular-music-data/tracks/new-orleans-u-s--bonds.md

 Yeah, and the love is a-bloomin' there
 All the time

-You know that ev'ry Southern Belle
+You know that every Southern Belle
 Is a Mississippi Queen
 Down the Mississippi
 Down in New Orleans